MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRebdf574018b8c1e-Consolidated-Return-Regulations/section-1.1502-1.md

 (3) *Reverse acquisitions.* In the event of an acquisition to which § 1.1502-75(d)(3) applies, all taxable years of the first corporation and of each of its subsidiaries ending on or before the date of the acquisition shall be treated as separate return limitation years, and the separate return years (if any) of the second corporation and each of its subsidiaries shall not be treated as separate return limitation years (unless they were so treated immediately before the acquisition).
 For example, if corporation P merges into corporation T, and the persons who were stockholders of P immediately before the merger, as a result of owning the stock of P, own more than 50 percent of the fair market value of the outstanding stock of T, then a loss incurred before the merger by T (even though it is the common parent), or by a subsidiary of T, is treated as having been incurred in a separate return limitation year.
 Conversely, a loss incurred before the merger by P, or by a subsidiary of P in a separate return year during all of which such subsidiary was a member of the group of which P was the common parent and for which section 1562 was not effective, is treated as having been incurred in a year which is not a separate return limitation year.

-(4) *Predecessor and successors.* The term *predecessor* means a transferor or distributor of assets to a member (the successor) in a transaction -
+(4) *Predecessor and successors.* The term *predecessor* means a transferor or distributor of assets to a member (the successor) in a transaction—

 (i) To which section 381(a) applies; or

 (ii) That occurs on or after January 1, 1997, in which the successor's basis for the assets is determined, directly or indirectly, in whole or in part, by reference to the basis of the assets of the transferor or distributor, but in the case of a transaction that occurs before June 25, 1999, only if the amount by which basis differs from value, in the aggregate, is material.
 For a transaction that occurs before June 25, 1999, only one member may be considered a predecessor to or a successor of one other member.

-(g) *Consolidated return change of ownership* - (1) *In general.* A consolidated return change of ownership occurs during any taxable year (referred to in this subparagraph as the “year of change”) of the corporation which is the common parent for the taxable year to which the tax attribute is to be carried, if, at the end of the year of change:
+(g) *Consolidated return change of ownership*—(1) *In general.* A consolidated return change of ownership occurs during any taxable year (referred to in this subparagraph as the “year of change”) of the corporation which is the common parent for the taxable year to which the tax attribute is to be carried, if, at the end of the year of change:

 (i) Any one or more of the persons described in section 382(a)(2) own a percentage of the fair market value of the outstanding stock of such corporation which is more than 50 percentage points greater than such person or persons owned at: